All Episodes

 Well, can I just ask you if you have required your staff members to babysit your children?

-Is that not you?
+Is that not?

-May I say I told you I could not discuss it.
+May I say, I told you I could not discuss it.

-I just like a yes or no question.
+That's like a yes or no question.

 Oh, come on.

-Uh but it still went after him.
+But it still went after him.

-Still went after still went after Conyers.
+Still went after Conyers.

-Um the House Ethics Committee does have the power to vote on starting an ethics investigation against members of Congress.
+The House Ethics Committee does have the power to vote on starting an ethics investigation against members of Congress.

-in the case of Conyers, it hasn't yet happened.
+In the case of Conyers, it hasn't yet happened.

 CNN also called his lawyer, Stanley Brand.

-Uh their calls were were not returned.
+Their calls were not returned.

-Uh so I wonder what I saw this on their on their webpage at CNN, I said, this is two months old.
+So I wonder what I saw this on their webpage at CNN.

 But at least they followed it up.

-Congressman William Jefferson, Democrat Louisiana, is one of a few congressional Democrats who've come under fire lately from uh misconduct charges.
+Congressman William Jefferson, Democrat Louisiana, is one of a few congressional Democrats who've come under fire lately from misconduct charges.

-Federal investigators looking into the finances of uh Democrat Congressman Alan Mollihan, West Virginia.
+Story also mentions Conyers and his staff being treated like personal gophers, federal investigators looking into the finances of Democrat Congressman Alan Mollahan, West Virginia.

-Uh he had stored the FBI uh uh alleges that he had stored cash for his bribery scheme in in a freezer.
+He had stored the FBI alleges that he had stored cash for his bribery scheme in a freezer, which you've heard the term cold hard cash.

 Here's Carl in Munster, Indiana.